stereomatchingkiss/show_cases/python_tools/simple_server/readme.md

-python qt_base_opencv_videocapture_server.py --opencv_url your_url/your_video.mp4 #This will send the frame to the client python qt_base_alert_receiver.py #This will listen the alert send from the client
+python qt_base_opencv_videocapture_server.py --opencv_url your_url/your_video.mp4 #This will send the frame to the client python qt_base_alert_receiver.py #This will listen the alert send from the client python qt_base_ocr_server.py --folder your_folder #This will send the images in the folder to the client and retrieve the ocr of every image

 # Cautions